dhanapriya-22715/Ex.No.9/README.md

 8. Compare the Generated Video with the Original:
 Assess how closely the generated Video matches the original in terms of colors, composition, subject, and style.
 Note the differences and refine the prompt if necessary.
 Tools/LLMs for Video Generation:
-●	DALL·E (by OpenAI): A text-to-Video generation tool capable of creating detailed Videos from textual prompts.
+a) DALL·E (by OpenAI): A text-to-Video generation tool capable of creating detailed Videos from textual prompts.
-○	Website: DALL·E
+	Website: DALL·E
-●	Stable Diffusion: An open-source model for generating Videos from text prompts, known for its flexibility and customizable outputs.
+b) Stable Diffusion: An open-source model for generating Videos from text prompts, known for its flexibility and customizable outputs.
-○	Website: Stable Diffusion
+	Website: Stable Diffusion
-●	MidJourney: A popular AI tool for generating visually striking and creative Videos based on text descriptions.
+c) MidJourney: A popular AI tool for generating visually striking and creative Videos based on text descriptions.
-○	Website: MidJourney
+    Website: MidJourney

 # Instructions:
 1. Examine the Given Video: Study the Video to understand its key features—objects, colors, lighting, composition, and any stylistic choices.